garfix/richard-readthedocs/docs/source/introduction/model.md

 ~~~

 The meaning of the word `parent` is formed by the range of identities (ids) of all parents in the domain.

+## Range

+A `range` is a class that combines a list of entity identifiers (ids) with the name of the entity.